Fabry-Perot interferometer with quantum well mirror for controllable dispersion compensation: Experiment

-Similar experiment was carried out for the temperature rise (Fig.~\ref{fig_exp}(b)).
-An increase in temperature~$T$ leads to an increase in broadening, but in this case, a red shift of the exciton resonance frequency is also observed.
-At $T=24$~K the minimum of the interference peak is reached (see Fig.~\ref{fig_exp}(d)) and the compensation condition is met.
+A similar experiment was carried out while the sample temperature was swept from 10 to 40~K (Fig.~\ref{fig_exp}b).
+An increase in temperature~$T$ led to an increase in the thermal broadening, and also a red shift of the exciton resonance due to the energy bandgap of the material changing.
+At $T=24$~K the minimum of the interference peak was reached (see Fig.~\ref{fig_exp}d) and the compensation condition was met.

-The calculation for the parameters of the experimentally studied single QW shows that the compensation is observed at $F = 0.58$, the maximum GDT is expected to be around -10~ps and maximum absolute value of GDD around 10~ps/nm.
+The following parameters were obtained from the fitting: compensation is observed at $F = 0.58$; the maximum GDT is -10~ps; maximum absolute value of GDD is $3.6 \cdot 10^6$~fs$^2$